 What countries can I purchase an UBCO 2×2 in?

-We are currently available in New Zealand, Australia and the US but are working towards being available in markets beyond these.
+We are currently available in New Zealand, Australia, US, Europe and the UKbut are working towards being available in markets beyond these.
 All going to plan we should see you in the UK and Europe within the next year and in other markets thereafter.
 If you would like to be kept informed about our new markets you can sign up to our newsletter here.

 What is the top speed of the bike?

-The top speed of the 2×2 is 50kph – of course, this varies depending on your terrain and load.
+The top speed of the 2×2 is 45 km/h – of course, this varies depending on your terrain and load.
 Gravity kicks in and makes downhill fun, but fun aside, do be careful and always drive to the conditions folks.

 What are the dimensions of the 2×2?